Skip over main navigation

 Information Sheets

-How can the family members of UK nationals in Norway secure their residence now that the UK has left the EU?
+6. How can UK nationals who are either frontier workers or posted workers in Norway secure their residence status now that the UK has left the EU?

 Useful Links